rap0so/Stocks-WebApp/README.md

 - [ ] add unit tests to non components
 - [ ] fragment code from home to providers
 - [ ] find a alternative to apex that can handle multiple series easily
+- [ ] apply storybook to create a developer documentation
+- [ ] fallback to other server when the default gets down

 ## Build with